CalvinTheRed/RPGL/README.md

 RPGL makes use of a number of custom classes which clients must understand to effectively use it.
 This section is intended to give a high-level summary of each of the core data types introduced by RPGL.

-- **RPGLClass.** This class represents any role-playing class (as distinct from Java classes).
-This includes the likes of wizards, fighters, and rangers.
-The client is encouraged to use the `RPGLFactory.getClass(...)` method to get references to objects of this type (this data type is not designed to have new instances created by the client, and doing so is not recommended).
 - **RPGLEffect.** This class represents anything which might influence how RPGL processes certain events.
 This includes typical status effects such as being poisoned or stunned, as well as other more mechanical features such as scoring critical hits on rolls of 19 or 20 on the d20.
 The client is encouraged to use the `RPGLFactory.newEffect(...)` method